Call Today! Free Immediate Response (818) 781-1570

 Can You Win in a System Set Up to Protect Police Officers?

-In our practice, it is not infrequent to encounter officers who have told half-truths or outright falsehoods about the circumstances leading to our client's arrest.
+In our practice, we frequently encounter officers who have told half-truths or outright falsehoods about the circumstances leading to our client's arrest.

-Effective advocacy by your criminal defense attorney requires an understanding of how to expose dishonest officers and challenge their credibility in court.
-The Los Angeles Times recently ran and expose detailing misconduct by Los Angeles County Sheriff's Deputy Jose Ovalle.
+Your criminal defense attorney plays a crucial role in challenging dishonest officers and exposing their credibility in court.
+The recent exposé by the Los Angeles Times on misconduct by Los Angeles County Sheriff's Deputy Jose Ovalle is a testament to this.

 The original article is titled: "An L.A.
 County deputy fake evidence.
 Here's how his misconduct was kept secret in court for years."
 Read here.